ukBaz/ukBaz.github.io/howto/python_gio_3.md

 Because of the complexity of the data structures it is not uncommon for BlueZ to throw and error saying in cannot parse the advertisement data.

 A practical way to debug this is remove the `RegisterAdvertisement` step and access the service that has been published.

-This can be done on the command line using `busctl list` to see the new service that has successfully been published to the system D-Bus.
+Accessing the service can be done on the command line using `busctl list` to see the new service that has successfully been published to the system D-Bus.
 If this is a long list then using `busctl list | grep python` will help reduce the list.

 The published service will have a unique name (i.e. :x.xxx) that is not very human-readable.
 This is done to allow the creation of the service without having to change security settings on the system bus.